Resident Demon (2004)

 However, Tabetha keeps going into the bodies and one by one get put away as a husband named Chas (Billy Parrish) is pitted against his wife Alison (Georgia Cobb) who ends up being possessed too and may have to make a decision whether to kill her or be killed himself.

-A film barely made on a budget as some filmmakers can't get a good plot out of no budgeters so they cover it up with nudity but this one had a very good plot as well as the performances looking nicely done along with the rest of it.
+Bottom line is that this is a film that was barely made on a budget as some filmmakers can't get a good plot out of no budgeters so they cover it up with nudity but this one had a very good plot as well as the performances looking nicely done along with the rest of it.
 It just proves that if you have a good script then the film will be good regardless no matter how terrible the budget it.

 There's many cute scene's like a cat watching people as well as it looking possessed too.
 There's great mysterious moments on why one after another gets possessed and someone explains why so later on.